icholy/findexports/README.md

 ## Notes:

-This output format is compatible with [env-cmd](https://www.npmjs.com/package/env-cmd).
+* This output format is compatible with [env-cmd](https://www.npmjs.com/package/env-cmd).
+* This output can be pasted directly into the InteliJ env variable table.